jupyterhub/mybinder.org-deploy/docs/source/deployment/what.md

 If any of the steps in any stage fails, all following steps are canceled and the deployment is marked as failed.

+## Stage 0: Linting

+Before we begin, we do a quick lint check to make sure that there are no obvious syntax errors that could cause deployments to fail in unpredictable ways.

+### Step 1: YAML Syntax Lint

+We use [yamllint](https://github.com/adrienverge/yamllint) to make sure there are no syntax errors in any of our YAML files.
+YAML syntax can be finnicky, so catching them automatically should help.
+The linter does not try to be too picky about style enforcement wherever possible - it will only fail on syntax errors, but report warnings about other possible issues.

+Just because `yamllint` passes does not mean the YAML is correct - it is only linting on syntax.
+You might still have typos or other issues with your YAML.

+The Helm community has [some tips](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/yaml_techniques.md) on common YAML issues.
+Learn X in Y Minutes also has a nice [guide on YAML](https://learnxinyminutes.com/docs/yaml/).
+You can also use [yamllint](https://github.com/adrienverge/yamllint) locally to validate your YAML files.

+You can lint YAML locally by installing `yamllint`, and then running it on the files you wish to check.
+Do **not** use an online linting service, since accidentally pasting secrets into it might compromise mybinder.org.

 ## Stage 1: Installing deployment tools

 ### Step 1: Install all the things!